 Our Financial Advisors periodically attend entertainment events or receive meals or other gifts from unaffiliated financial services companies (including Product Providers).
 As such, our Financial Advisors could have an incentive to recommend products and services from those financial services companies.
 USBI mitigates these conflicts by disclosing them to you and by establishing policies and procedures designed to limit favoring investments of financial services companies that provide these benefits and that limit the value, frequency and nature of these types of incentives.

-USBI and Financial Advisors may recommend that you take a distribution from your retirement plan or another tax-preferred account and roll the distribution amount over to an account at USBI.
-USBI and our Financial Advisors will, in turn, receive compensation for providing such services that we would otherwise not have received if you did not act upon the recommendation.
+USBI and Financial Advisors provide either general information and education to you about factors to consider when deciding whether to move retirement assets to USBI or provide a recommendation that you take a distribution from your Retirement Accounts and roll the distribution amount over to an account at USBI.
+USBI and our Financial Advisors will, in turn, receive compensation for providing such services that we would otherwise not have received if you did not act upon the recom-mendation.
 Therefore, USBI and Financial Advisors have an incentive to recommend that you take such a distribution and roll over the proceeds to the account.

 We mitigate these conﬂicts by disclosing them to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.
 Financial Advisors can provide a brochure explaining distribution options and the impacts of a rollover in more detail.
 Ask for Rollover IRAs: Tips to Making an Informed Decision.